 Aside from giving a more natural feel, silicone implants are also more malleable in comparison to its saline counterparts.
 It is approved for women age 22 or older, and it is also appropriate for breast reconstruction in women of any age.

 As of this writing, there are 5 silicone gel-filled implants that have been approved by the FDA.
 These are under the brands, Allergan, Mentor, and Sientra.
 These have been designed to mold into the breast pocket better, and with better resilience.
 However, this still requires regular screening.

-Having this type of implants also means that you need to visit your plastic surgeon regularly to ensure whether they are still intact or leaky.
+Having this type of implants also means that you need to visit your surgeon regularly to ensure whether they are still intact or leaky.
 The tricky part is that any leak is not easily detectable, and only an ultrasound or MRI can effectively point out any silent rupture.